Do you have a Sour Patch Kid at home?

 The foundation of your relationship with your child rests on the pillars of connection, communication, and love.

-Your current actions have a ripple effect, influencing not just the present but also shaping the course of your future relationship.
+Your current actions have a ripple effect, influencing not just the present but also shaping the course of your future relationship and the parent/child relationship for generations to come.

 The stakes are high.

-Let me help you navigate.
-It won’t be perfect but I promise it can be better with my proven strategies.
+It won’t be perfect but I promise, it can be so much better for you mentally. 💛

 This is so good!
 Thank you for sharing!